ArvinSKushwaha/MLZoo/README.md

 If you're completely new to Machine Learning, welcome!
 If you check out the [`getting_started.md`](https://github.com/ArvinSKushwaha/MLZoo/blob/master/getting_started.md) file, you can find some really helpful resources to get started!

-For this repository, we will be using [PyTorch](https://pytorch.org), however, if you're familiar with TensorFlow and would like to learn more about PyTorch, please visit the [PyTorch Tutorial Page](https://pytorch.org/tutorials/beginner/nn_tutorial.html).
+For this repository, we will mainly be using [PyTorch](https://pytorch.org) for Machine Learning, however, if you're familiar with TensorFlow and would like to learn more about PyTorch, please visit the [PyTorch Tutorial Page](https://pytorch.org/tutorials/beginner/nn_tutorial.html).

 Progress on Planned Models:

 - [ ] MultiLayer Perceptrons
+  - [ ] Classification
+  - [ ] Regression
 - [ ] Recurrent Networks
   - [ ] RNNs
   - [ ] LSTMs